raya77/target.en/help/c-activities/priority.md

     * If only one activity has audience targeting, that activity is displayed.
     * If all or none have targeting, then the activity that was approved first is displayed.

-## Target Standard/Premium Form-Based Composer and Target Standard/Premium Visual Experience Composer {#section_4620253E1CE942DD830724C7822B175F}
+## Target Standard/Premium Form-Based Composer and [!DNL Target] Standard/Premium Visual Experience Composer {#section_4620253E1CE942DD830724C7822B175F}

 >[!NOTE]
 >